 Out of the Wakathuni, Youngaleena Bunjima, Bellary Springs (Innawonga) and Ngurrawaana communities, only the Wakathuni community has an endorsed layout plan.
-Consequently, under State Planning Policy 3.2 'Aboriginal Sattlements' (SPP 3.2), only this community will be zoned 'Sattlement' by the new Scheme.
-Should layout plans be prepared by the Department of Planning, Lands and Heritage for the other communities in the future, the Scheme can be amended to apply the 'Sattlement' zone, are currently being rezoned to Sattlement' under LPS 7 and are considered to be Aboriginal Sattlements under SPP 3.2.
-Wakathuni, Youngaleena Bunjima, Bellary Springs (Innawonga) and Ngurrawaana are subject to the preparation of Layout Plans by the Department of Planning, Lands and Heritage.
+A community layout plan is being prepared for the Ngurrawaana community and in accordance with State Planning Policy 3.2 'Aboriginal Settlements' (SPP 3.2), a 'Settlement' zone and applicable provisions will be included in Local Planning Scheme No. 8 and applied to the Wakathuni and Ngurrawaana settlements.
+Should layout plans be prepared by the Department of Planning, Lands and Heritage for the other communities in the future, the Scheme can be amended to apply the 'Settlement' zone.